< Back to portfolio

 From March 2017 I began working for Syscon Justice Systems and with HMPPS (Her Majesty’s Prison and Probation Service) on a replacement for the main system that manages prisons, called NOMIS.
 Syscon worked on the original version, which was launched in around 2009, and has been asked to help rethink the entire system in conjunction with HMPPS.

 As well as working on the main prisoner search and profile screens I also designed a service to allow staff to generate and print ‘unlock’ lists for when the prisoners are leaving the wings and heading off to their daily activities.
 In addition, the team worked on a service to allow staff to move prisoners from one cell to another.
-During the early stages of the Covid-19 pandemic we also quickly responded to the needs of the prison service by creating a service to track which prisoners were isolating, who had newly arrived at the prison and who had decided to opt out of shielding.

-I have been out on well over 100 prison visits in the past few years and have been heavily involved in research activities.
+I have been out on well over 120 prison visits in the past few years and have been heavily involved in research activities.
 My main focus has been on interaction design but I have also carried out various elements of service design when we have been without a dedicated service designer on our teams.

 Process flow for Whereabouts